Rubidium-Element

 Rubidium in Biological Systems

 There is no known significant role of rubidium in living organisms.
 However, some researches show its usage in the treatment of depression.
-The patients of kidney dialysis tend to be depressed and showed reduced levels of rubidium.
+Patients with kidney dialysis tend to be depressed and show reduced levels of rubidium.

 Uses of Rubidium